jgliss/pyplis/README.rst

    :target: pageapplet/index.html

-Pyplis is a Python toolbox for the analysis of UV SO2 camera data.
-The software includes a comprehensive and flexible collection of algorithms for the analysis of such data.
+Pyplis is a Python toolbox originally developed for the analysis of UV SO2 camera data.
+The software includes a comprehensive and flexible collection of algorithms for the analysis of atmospheric, imaging data.

 Contact: Jonas Gliss (jonasgliss@gmail.com)

-This branch *py3* contains a beta-version of pyplis which supports both python 2 and 3.
+This branch **py3** contains a beta-version of pyplis which supports both **python 2 and 3**.
-Note, that both geonum and pyplis needs to be installed from source
+Note, that both geonum and pyplis needs to be installed from source.

 Code documentation and more
 ============================